ibm-cloud-docs/codeengine/project.md

 To work with a project, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external} and click the name of the project from the list.

+To work with {{site.data.keyword.codeengineshort}} components, you must work with the components in the context of a project.
 From the context of your project, you can create and work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [jobs](/docs/codeengine?topic=codeengine-job-deploy).
+To determine the project from which you are currently working, see the breadcrumb of your {{site.data.keyword.codeengineshort}} component.

 ### Working with a project with the CLI
 {: #target-project-cli}